Kamrun Nahar Putul

 Kamrun Nahar Putul (died 21 May 2020) was a Bangladeshi politician.

 Biography

 Putul served as the Jatiya Sangsad member representing the Bogura-Joypurhat area, a reserved seat for women from 1996 until 2001.

+Death

-Putul was married to Mustafizur Rahman, also an Awami League lawmaker elected in 1973.
+Putul was married to Mostafizur Rahman Patal, also an Awami League lawmaker elected in 1973.
 She died after suffering from the complications of COVID-19 on 21 May 2020, during the COVID-19 pandemic in Bangladesh.